 7. Applications for membership of the Club will be received and normally accepted by the Membership Secretary, who will maintain a register of members.

 7.1 Application for membership includes authorisation for the Committee to hold personal data on computer media.
 The 100 Marathon Club collects and uses certain types of information about members in order to operate.
 It manages this data in line with its established 'Data Protection Statement'

 7.2 Members will have the right to examine a copy of the record held and may limit the use of personal information to administration purposes only if they so choose.

-8. Members will pay a joining fee on election and thereafter a subscription fee annually on the 1st January .
-The subscription fee in the first full year of membership may be reduced to take into account the date of joining.
-Options may be made available to pay subscriptions for periods greater than one year including life membership.
+8. Members will pay a joining fee on election and thereafter a subscription fee annually on the 1st April.
 Joining fee and subscription charges will be determined at Annual General Meetings of the Club.

-8.1 Reminders will be broadcast for any subscriptions outstanding at the 1 January to all members signed up on email.
-Individual reminders will be issued to non-email members.
+8.1 Reminders will be broadcast for any subscriptions outstanding at the 1 April to all members signed up on email.

 8.3 Honorary Life Members will pay no obligatory subscriptions.

 9. A member intending to withdraw from the Club shall give notice in writing to the Membership Secretary, and membership terminates on the date of that notice unless the member is financially indebted to the Club, in which case the Committee may withhold acceptance of the resignation until the liability is discharged.

 10. The Committee shall have the power to vet applications for membership and to expel members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute.
-Members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute may be expelled by a unanimous decision of the committee
+Members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute may be expelled by a decision of the committee.

 11. General Meetings